courtneyhrdy/iSchool-M.S.-ADS-Portfolio-/README.md

 ### IST 718 Big Data Analytics

 - Modern techniques in data science including elastic net regularized regression, random forest, gradient boosting, and deep learning.
-It emphasizes a statistical learning point of view, and a careful examination of generalization error, model interpretability, feature engineering, and bias-variance tradeoff.
+Emphasis on a statistical learning point of view, and a careful examination of generalization error, model interpretability, feature engineering, and bias-variance tradeoff.
 - Required Apache Spark on Hadoop’s HDFS.
 The environment we use is Databricks Community Edition, which runs a highly customized version of the Jupyter Notebook.

 ### ACC 652 Accounting Analytics